sethfischer/sethfischer.github.io/content/web-development/drupal-8-workflow-using-git-subtree-merge.rst

 Often there are components of a Drupal website that should not be located in the document root such as configuration files, deployment scripts, and functional tests.
-By utilising Git subtrees, a Drupal installation root (or web server document root) may be below the root of the main repository, and upstream changes to Drupal core may be conveniently merged with ``git read-tree``.
+By utilising Git subtrees, a Drupal installation root (or web server document root) may be below the root of the main repository.
+Upstream changes to Drupal core may be conveniently merged with ``git read-tree``.

 .. contents::